On this page

 Employee health information about the COVID-19 vaccine

-The Office of the Australian Information Commissioner (OAIC), the independent national regulator for privacy and freedom of information, has published guidance on how to manage privacy obligations while responding to COVID-19, as well as guidance specifically on an organisation's obligations when dealing with employee health information related to the COVID-19 vaccine.
+The Office of the Australian Information Commissioner (OAIC), the independent national regulator for privacy and freedom of information, has published:

 What do you need to do to manage privacy risk?

-Generally, to minimise the privacy risk to employees' and peoples' data while managing the pandemic response and working remotely, consistent with privacy best practice, organisations should:
+Generally, to minimise the privacy risk to employees' and peoples' data during COVID-19, consistent with privacy best practice, organisations should:

-- limit the collection, use, storage and disclosure of personal information to what is necessary only (on a 'need-to-know' basis and only the minimum amount of information necessary).
-This applies particularly when communicating with employees about a staff member who has tested positive to COVID-19
+- limit the collection, use, storage and disclosure of personal information to what is necessary only (this applies particularly when communicating with employees about a staff member who has tested positive to COVID-19)

 - tell employees how the organisation will handle their personal and health information in responding to any potential or actual case of COVID-19 in the workplace, and